Breaking Into Formula 1; Best bring the check book

 My experience with FIA technical specifications and fuel testing procedures to determine their compliance with the rules was extensive.
 Fueling the FIA Asian-Pacific rally championship a few years back gave many of us at VP quite an education and also got many more of our phone calls returned and many more dyno and meeting room doors opened.
 We had now made fuels that met the highly technical regulations so all we needed now were technical partners interested in development programs with us.

 That’s how Burns had done it so many times before.
 Show someone you knew what you were doing, could do it better than most, and then have at it.
 My offer to the engine company seemed to make sense but there was one glitch.
-To prove we knew what we were doing, that we had a fuel that could provide an advantage and maintain engine health and longevity, we’d have to not just send a large volume of free fuel to their facility but also wire $300,000 to them.
+To prove we knew what we were doing, that we had a fuel that could provide an advantage and maintain engine health and longevity, we’d have to not just send a large volume of free fuel to their facility but also wire 300,000 American dollars to them.
 Wait, what?

 They explained that the funds would cover the running of three F1 race engines for full cycles and also pay for their complete evaluation and rebuilds.
 My expectation had been that they’d have taken our fuel samples and run them on a “dyno mule” – an engine build to test new parts and pieces – one a dyno operator could run the heck out of without hurting or blowing up their best, most expensive engines.
 The VP reputation usually got us VIP access.
 “But that’s not how it works here,” they explained.
 Maybe I was naïve, a stranger in a new land.
 Maybe not.

 Yes, welcome to the really big leagues Mr. Kelly.
 Well, I had about as much chance of getting the $300k for the budget as I did walking on the moon.
 We didn’t have that sort of money laying around and in hindsight, it worked out for the best.
 Turns out the new team never got to take a single lap, the fuel or the funds never left the U.S., but the VP reputation continued to grow as it does today.
 That got my counterparts and me through many more doors in other parts of the world just as it had been doing and going forward allowed me to sign more and more contracts with tracks and series in North America and Europe.
-We signed IMSA, Watkins Glen, Sebring, Road Atlanta, Lime Rock Park, Laguna Seca, Santa Pod, and the Isle of Man TT to long-term contracts that really ticked off our competition and established even more VP flags, and credibility, on the map.
+We signed IMSA, Watkins Glen, Sebring, Road Atlanta, Lime Rock Park, Laguna Seca, Santa Pod, and the Isle of Man TT to long-term agreements that really ticked off our competition and established even more VP flags, and credibility, on the map.
 I signed Rally America and eventually walked into M-Sport and that led to so much more.

 I’ve never been to Kansas.
 Maybe someday.
 If you want to take a deeper dive, a behind the scenes look at how that young man from Texas assembled a group of dedicated people and took on some Goliaths in the exciting world of motorsports give my latest book, FUELIN’ AROUND, a ride.
 Did I ever get any further with F1?
 Well we’ll just have to see….